Professional Training Course in the Third Sector

 to the careful and rational use of natural resources

-f) interventions for the protection and enhancement of cultural heritage and landscape
+f) interventions to protect and enhance cultural heritage and landscape

 g) university and post-university education